-Group Note 2023 €'000 2022 €'000 Movement in deferred tax recognised in the statement of comprehensive income (excluding IFRS 9 transitional adjustment) 13 (82) (138) Movement in deferred tax recognised in the statement of comprehensive income for IFRS 9 transitional adjustment 13 - 4,239 Total movement in deferred tax in the financial year (82) 4,101
+Group Note 2024 €'000 2023 €'000 Movement in deferred tax recognised in the statement of comprehensive income (excluding IFRS 9 transitional adjustment) 13 (28) (82) Total movement in deferred tax in the financial year (28) (82)

 The Agency has no deferred tax assets or liabilities.
-A net deferred tax liability of €2.2m (2022: €2.1m) has been recognised in relation to equity instruments.
+A net deferred tax liability of €2.2m (2023: €2.2m) has been recognised in relation to equity instruments.
 In accordance with accounting standards, deferred tax is recognised where the corresponding entry is accounted for in the statement of comprehensive income or in other comprehensive income.
 A transitional adjustment has also been recognised on the fair value adjustment to retained earnings following the Group's adoption of IFRS 9.
 This transitional adjustment was recognised as a charge to the statement of comprehensive income over a five year period following the initial adoption of IFRS 9.
-This completed at the end of 2022.
+This completed at the end of 2023.